 Opponents of the referendum said the name change represented national humiliation.
 “It is clear that the agreement with Greece has not received the green light from the people,” main nationalist opposition VMRO-DPMNE party leader Hristiajn Mickoski told journalists following the vote count.

 Athens has long argued that by using the name "Macedonia", Skopje is laying claim to a northern Greek province of the same name and had therefore blocked its smaller neighbour's accession to NATO and the EU.

-Hundreds of protesters marched through the Greek city of Thessaloniki on Sunday to rally against Macedonia's possible name change.
+Hundreds of protesters marched through the Greek city of Thessaloniki on Sunday to rally against FYROM's possible name change.